IgnacioGarrido/Gavl/README.md

 ```

 Each individual has three attributes:

 - Chromosome: Is a variable length list (length between the limits [*min_number_of_genes, max_number_of_genes*] passed to the function ```GA_vl()```).
 Each element of the list represents an entity to be selected.
-For example, given the example of the previous table, the chromosome [1,5,6] would represent that it has been selected the distributors 1, 5 and 6.
+For example, given the previous table, the chromosome [1,5,6] would represent that it has been selected the distributors 1, 5 and 6.

 - Fitness: Fitness value according to the defined heuristics (see fitness section below).

 - Normalized_fitness: Normalized fitness.
 If the value of the parameter *minimize* passed to the function ```GA_vl()``` is 1, the fitness is inverse normalized (the minimum value of fitness of the population is normalized to 1, and the biggest is normalized to 0) and viceversa.

 Of course, the individuals are randomly generated in the first generation.